 - Submit a statement/letter indicating a demonstrable focus on a future career in nutrition, behavioral science, or clinical research as it relates to obesity.

 Early Career Travel Award supports early career investigators in their efforts to contribute to the field of obesity.
-Two winners who are TOS members will be reimbursed up to $1,500 to assist with ObesityWeek® travel-related expenses.
+Two recipients who are TOS members will receive a travel stipend of $1,500 to assist with travel-related expenses to the current ObesityWeek®.

 The Rolls-Simons Travel Award is part of The Obesity Society’s commitment to young investigators in the field of obesity research.
 This award was established by TOS Past President Barbara Rolls, PhD, FTOS, after losing her mother, Pat Simons, to obesity-related disease.
-This travel award is for students and Post-graduate trainees and selection is based on the scoring of an abstract submitted for presentation at ObesityWeek®.
-Selected recipients will receive $1,000 to help off-set the cost for attending ObesityWeek®.
+This travel award is for students and post-graduate trainees who are TOS members.
+Selection is based on the scoring of an abstract submitted for presentation at ObesityWeek®.
+Selected recipients will receive a travel stipend of $1,000 to help off-set the cost for attending the current ObesityWeek®.

 These awards are administered as part of the Call for Abstracts for the Society’s Annual Meeting at ObesityWeek®.
 Please visit the abstracts submission webpage for more information.